Frequently Asked Questions

 Where will the training take place?

-Most of our core training will take place at our training hub at Sirius Academy North.
+Most of our core training will take place at our training centre at Bricknell Primary School.
 For our secondary trainees your subject training will take place at the school where your subject tutor is based.
 Four our primary trainees the training sometimes takes place at the primary school where the trainer is based to make the most of the facilities/resources available at school.
 You will be given plenty of notice before the training year starts of where each training session will be so that you can get yourself organised.

 What qualifications will I have at the end?